OCA/connector-interfaces/connector_salesforce/README.rst

 This module is maintained by the OCA.

-OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+OCA, the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

 To contribute to this module, please visit http://odoo-community.org.